-The seventh edition of Health at a Glance (released in November 2013) includes a chapter on Ageing and Long-term Care (Chapter 8).
+The latest edition of Health at a Glance (released in November 2015) includes a chapter on Ageing and Long-term Care (Chapter 11).
 Health at a Glance, a flagship OECD publication, provides the latest comparable data on different aspects of the performance of health systems in OECD countries.

 Healthy Ageing Policies

 A review of current policies to prevent the onset of old-age disability, or so-called “healthy ageing policies” was released in February 2009 as OECD Health Working Paper No. 42.
 This paper identifies four different groups of policies: i) working longer and promoting social integration; ii) improving lifestyles; iii) adapting health care systems to the needs of the elderly; and iv) attacking underlying social/environmental factors affecting healthy ageing.